 Our definition of inappropriate content or materials also covers any text, image or other media that could reasonably offend someone on the basis of age, sex, gender, religious or political belief, national origin, disability, sexual orientation or any other particular characteristic protected by law.

-Use social media for illegal or criminal activities or the encouragement or incitement of such activities by others..
+Use social media for illegal or criminal activities or the encouragement or incitement of such activities by others.

 Send offensive or harassing social media to others, any form of bullying or trolling will not be tolerated.

-Post, send or share messages or material that could damage crickets’ reputation or otherwise bring the sport into disrepute. .
+Post, send or share messages or material that could damage crickets’ reputation or otherwise bring the sport into disrepute.

 Deliberately upload or attach files that contain viruses, corrupted files or any other similar software or programmes that may damage or compromise the security of computers and networks.